TheNoob27/starboard-guide/tutorials/customising-the-starboard-message.md

 ## Requirements

 First, we have to tell you about the Requirements setting.
 This determines when the second, third and fourth star and colour show up.
-By default, the requirements are as followed:
+By default, the requirements are as following:

 * First: 10 stars
 * Second: 20 stars